UvA-FNWI/ThesisFair/README.md

 ## Project import
 - GraphQL path: `project.import`
 - Parameters:
-- - `projects` - Structure data of type ProjectImport
+- - `projects` - Structured data of type ProjectImport
 - - `evid` - The event ID from the ThesisFair Platform

 The ProjectImport type has the following fields: